 What about a $17 call option on silver that has a premium of 50 cents when silver is trading at $16?
 It would contain no intrinsic value and only 50 cents of time value.
 Therefore, in-the-money options have both intrinsic and time value; an out-of-the-money option has just time value.
 Put-call parity is an extension of these concepts.

 If gold is trading at $1,200 per ounce in June, a $1,100 call with a premium of $140 has $100 of intrinsic value and $40 of time value.
 The concept of put-call parity tells us that the value of the June $1,100 put option will be $40.

-As another example, if July cocoa were trading at $3000 per ton, a July $3300 put option with a premium of $325 per ton would tell us definitively that the value of the July $3300 call option is $25 per ton.
-As you might imagine, call and put options that are at-the-money (strike prices equal to the current futures price) with the same expiration and strike price (straddles) will trade at the same price as both only have time value.
+Here's another example: If in July cocoa were trading at $3,000 per ton, a July $3,300 put option with a premium of $325 per ton would tell us definitively that the value of the July $3,300 call option is $25 per ton.
+As you might imagine, call and put options that are at-the-money (strike prices equal to the current futures price) with the same expiration and strike price (straddles) will trade at the same price; both only have time value.

 To bring this all together, there are some simple formulas to remember for European style options:

-These types of positions are synthetic positions created from combining the requisite options and futures with the same maturity and in the case of the options, the same strike prices.
+These types of positions are synthetic positions.
+They are created by combining the requisite options and futures with the same maturity and in the case of the options, the same strike prices.

 Options are amazing instruments.
-Understanding options and put-call parity will enhance your market knowledge and open new doors of profitability and risk management for all of your investment and trading activities.
+Understanding options and put-call parity will enhance your market knowledge.
+It can open new doors of profitability and risk management.

-Spend some time and understand put-call parity as it is a concept that will put you in a position to understand markets better than most other market participants giving you an edge over all competition.
-Success in markets is often the result of the ability to see market divergence or mispricing before others.
-The more you know, the better the chances of success.
+Success in markets is often the result of the ability to see market divergence or mispricing before others do.
+The more you know, the better your chances of success.